BTANISHA11/mpin_check/README.md

 | 6271  | 01011990 | 02021991   | 03031992   | ('STRONG', []) |
 | 777777| -        | -          | -          | ('WEAK', ['COMMONLY_USED']) |

-## Contribution
-If you'd like to improve the project, feel free to fork the repository and submit pull requests.

 ## License
 This project is licensed under the MIT License.